Japan prosecutors close case against American in Ghosn pay

-TOKYO (AP) — Japanese prosecutors accused former Nissan executive Greg Kelly of joining a “conspiracy” to pay his former boss Carlos Ghosn illicitly, as they wrapped up their closing arguments Wednesday in a yearlong trial.
+TOKYO (AP) — Japanese prosecutors demanded two years in prison for former Nissan executive Greg Kelly and accused him of joining a “conspiracy” to pay his former boss Carlos Ghosn illicitly in closing arguments Wednesday in a yearlong trial.

 “That unpaid compensation existed is clear,” prosecutor Yukio Kawasaki told the Tokyo District Court, reading briskly from a thick document.

-Kelly, a 30-year veteran at the Japanese automaker, had been living in the U.S. when he was arrested in November 2018 when he returned to Japan to attend a meeting.
+Kelly, a 30-year veteran at the Japanese automaker, was living in the U.S. when he was arrested in November 2018 upon returning to Japan to attend a meeting.

 The first American to be appointed to Nissan’s board, Kelly says he is innocent.
 He sat calmly in the courtroom, wearing his usual red tie and dark suit, alongside defense lawyers.
 Everyone in the courthouse was wearing a mask because of the pandemic.

-Kelly told The Associated Press in an interview last month he did not know all the details of Ghosn’s pay, but was determined to retain Ghosn, Nissan’s former chairman, because of his extraordinary management skills.
+Kelly told The Associated Press in an interview last month he did not know all the details of Ghosn’s pay.
+He was determined to retain Ghosn, Nissan’s former chairman, because of his extraordinary management skills and wanted to pay him in a legal way, he said.

 Ghosn was arrested at the same time as Kelly and also maintains he is innocent.
 He skipped bail in late 2019 and fled to Lebanon, the country of his ancestry.
 It has no extradition treaty with Japan.